Artisan Vacation Home Caters to Crowds in Aspen

 Emily Redfield Photography

-With a 15,000-square-foot floor plan and panoramic views of the Rocky Mountains, this rustic-modern retreat in Aspen, Colo., boasts an interior that's just as stunning as its surroundings.
+With a 15,000-square-foot floor plan and panoramic views of the Rocky Mountains, this rustic-modern retreat in Aspen, Colo., boasts an interior that's just as impressive as its surroundings.

 The estate was co-designed by Colin Griffith, principal of Griffith Interior Design in Denver, for an Oklahoma couple who wanted a vacation home that could easily accommodate a crowd.